 Variety is another huge part of layering.
 I will be the first to admit that I am not the best songwriter in the world but this is where layering has helped me hugely (hence why it’s in my list of essential production techniques!).
 When I’m stuck for a way to make the melody lines really pop out in the choruses, I’ll simply add layers.
 This helps to provide the illusion that the son has been elevated from verse to chorus when in reality, nothing has changed.
 You can try chucking in percussion for an added sense of brightness or space.
 Equally, dialling in some octave-above reverb can add an element of air and shimmer to your music.

 TL;DR – Essential Production Techniques You Can All Use

 There are probably thousands of essential production techniques out there.
-Today we’re looking at the six that I feel are the most important.
+Today we’re looking at the six that I feel are the most important, but there are more music production tips for beginners on our blog.
 Learn to tune your drums, digital or analogue, to avoid serious issues in post-production.
 Work on layering techniques to increase depth and interest in your work.
 Take some time to learn your tools, especially EQ.
 Dedicate time to working on tracks where you only use EQ.
 This will provide a chance to grasp a deeper understanding of them.
-Take the time to listen to and critically analysis other peoples work.
+Take the time to listen to and critically analyse other peoples work.
 It helps to inspire new ideas and saves time when jumping into a new field.
 Read your DAWs manual and learn it inside and out.
 Finally, ensure you’re organised and make regular back-ups!